What is Unfixed?

 PREORDER today!
 Available anywhere you buy books.
 (October 2025 Empress Editions)

-Unfixed: A Memoir of Family, Mystery, and the Currents that Carry You Home is a lyrical exploration of identity, inheritance, and the deep wisdom of the body.
+Unfixed: A Memoir of Family, Mystery, and the Currents That Carry You Home is a haunting exploration of identity, loss, and the unsteady ground of becoming.

-When a midlife DNA test reveals that the man who raised her isn’t her biological father, Kimberly Warner is thrust into two parallel mysteries—one unspooling her beloved father’s untimely death, the other tracing the disappearance of a stranger whose blood lives inside her.
-As she dives into the cracks beneath her family’s foundation, another fault-line opens: her body begins to betray her.
-Chronic illness, trauma, and unexplained dizziness dismantle her sense of control, forcing her to live in the very place she’s always feared—uncertainty.
+When a midlife DNA test reveals that the man who raised her isn’t her biological father, Kimberly Warner is drawn into two parallel mysteries: one excavating the silence surrounding her beloved father’s death, the other tracing the absence of a stranger whose blood shapes her very being.

-Told through prose, poetry, and imagined correspondence, Unfixed carries readers across time and terrain—from the New Age spiritualism of Kimberly’s 1980s childhood to the tidal shifts of midlife—where the body speaks in symptoms and the soul insists on wholeness.
+Told through lyrical prose and imagined correspondence, Unfixed carries readers across decades and terrain, from the New Age spirituality of Warner’s 1980s childhood to the tidal unpredictability of midlife, where certainty dissolves and the soul insists on truth.

 About me